ccarney16/pterodactyl-containers/README.md

 ### Updating ###

-Refer to https://docs.pterodactyl.io/ when updating to a newer version. `php artisan pterodactyl:env` and `php artisan pterodatyl:mail` is not required if you have the variables set outside of _/data/pterodactyl.conf_.
+Refer to https://docs.pterodactyl.io/ when updating to a newer version. `php artisan pterodactyl:env` and `php artisan pterodatyl:mail` are not required if you have the variables set outside of _/data/pterodactyl.conf_.

 ### Entrypoint Commands ###